-Living in cities like Vancouver where vacancy rates are low, here are some rent-saving tips that may help you secure a lower rental rate:
+Living in cities like Vancouver where vacancy rates are low, here are some rent-saving tips that may help you secure a lower rental rate in Vancouver:

-- Open up your search area to include broader geography and loosen other requirements too (i.e. 1.5 vs. 2 bathrooms, shared vs. private laundry etc.).
+Include broader geography and loosen other requirements too (for example, 1.5 vs. 2 bathrooms, shared vs. private laundry etc.).
 If you are on a strict budget, you will have to compromise in some areas.
 Keep an open mind!